 People are impatient.
 We want results and we want them now.
 However, it’s important to realize that getting good at something takes time.
 Sometimes, growing to like something can also take time.

 Instead of throwing in the towel if you don’t achieve perfection immediately, allow yourself to get used to your new hobby or job.
 It can sometimes be love at first sight, but sometimes you need more time to adapt, and that’s okay.

 Expecting quick results is also probably contributing to your fear, so take a good look at your mindset and expectations, and adjust them accordingly.

 Trying something new is scary because there’s an inherent risk of failure in stepping out of your comfort zone.
-However, you need to get out of the comfort zone to develop as a human being, so learning to conquer your fears can only be good for you.
+However, you need to get out of your comfort zone to develop as a human being, so learning to conquer your fears can only be good for you.
 The approaching new year is the perfect time to overcome your fear, so why not give something new a shot?

 Did you overcome your fear of starting something new recently?
 Do you want to share your own experience?
 I'd love to hear all about it in the comments below!